30 Benefits Of Moringa Oleifera For Skin, Hair & Health

 3. Moringa contains all the essential amino acids needed by the body.
 Amino acids are the building blocks of proteins which are needed to grow, repair and maintain cells.
 Human body manufactures 10 to 12 amino acids.
 The remaining 8 amino acids are known as the essential amino acids which should be provided from everyday diet and moringa contains all of them.
 The list of essential amino acids and their benefits are given below.

 4. The Moringa leaves helps in boosting energy levels in a natural manner, which is long lasting.
-It is also found to heal ulcers, restrict tumors, reduce arthritis pain and inflammation and control blood pressure.

 5. Daily consumption of moringa as part of the diet improves body’s natural defense mechanism.
-It is an immune stimulant and it is often prescribed for AIDS afflicted patients.

 6. It is rich in vitamin A or beta-carotene and acts as an effective weapon against blindness.